 software program is a good software program and as the production-proven software it is, LightWave

 remains a more-than-capable tool not only in its past iterations, but in its current

 statement by Vizrt supports this idea that they are committed to LightWave

-and will continue to support its development by combining resources.
+and will continue to "support" it and at the least, keep selling it.
 We have no reason not

 to take Vizrt by their word, so we trust there

 is a future for LightWave, even if the road ahead gets bumpy and things

 stall.
 In a worst case scenario, we would hope Vizrt sells the program to

 someone willing to continue its development.
 This is exactly the scenario